hafdhisofien/hafdhisofien/README.md

 ### About me🧑:

 ✔ I am sofien Hafdhi 26 years old From gabes,tunisia. <br/>
-✔ I am software enginner student at hoblerton school, specifically in the Web full stack curriculum. <br/>
+✔ I am a software enginner student at hoblerton school, specifically in the Web full stack curriculum. <br/>
 ✔ Intersted in learning web technologies and AR/VR too, i have a passion for building and desgining websites.<br/>
 ✔ looking to get into Game dev too someday.